REPORTING REQUIREMENTS

 6 FAM 555 ASSESSMENT

-Employee associations must remit an annual assessment payment to the Central Commissary and Recreation Fund as authorized by 6 FAM 515.
+EAs must remit an annual assessment payment to the Central Commissary and Recreation Fund as authorized by 6 FAM 515.
 The assessment is a percentage of gross revenues as determined by the Central Commissary and Recreation Fund Board.
-The Office of Commissary and Recreation Affairs will notify employee associations the amount they must remit annually.
+The Office of Commissary and Recreation Affairs will notify EAs the amount they must remit annually.
+To ensure the long-term health of the Central Commissary and Recreation Fund, waivers will not be granted for the annual assessment requirement.
+EAs must accrue the assessment fee as revenue is earned.

 6 FAM 556 FEDERAL TAXES

 a.
-Employee associations are U.S. Government instrumentalities for Federal tax purposes.
-Associations are subject to employer taxes under 26 U.S.C.
+EAs are U.S. Government instrumentalities for Federal tax purposes.
+EAs are subject to employer taxes under 26 U.S.C.
 3121, and to withholding requirements under 26 U.S.C.
 3404.
-Therefore, employee associations must withhold Social Security, Medicare and income taxes from each of its U.S. citizen and U.S. resident alien employees (including part-time staff and temporary employees).
-The association’s tax liability is its share of FICA (the combination of Social Security and Medicare).
+Therefore, EAs must withhold Social Security, Medicare and income taxes from each of its U.S. citizen and U.S. resident alien employees (including part-time staff and temporary employees).
+The EA’s tax liability is its share of FICA (the combination of Social Security and Medicare).
 Income tax and FICA withheld from employee wages must be reported on Internal Revenue Service (IRS) Form 941 and remitted to the IRS.
-Associations may not treat an individual performing work for the association as an independent contractor, absent a determination from the IRS after filing IRS Form SS-8, Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding.
+EAs may not treat an individual performing work for the EA as an independent contractor, absent a determination from the IRS after filing IRS Form SS-8, Determination of Worker Status for Purposes of Federal Employment Taxes and Income Tax Withholding.

 b.
-Employees may not claim the foreign earned income exemption for any part of their wages earned in the course of employment with the employee association.
+Employees may not claim the foreign earned income exemption for any part of their wages earned in the course of employment with the EA.

 c.
-Employee associations are not subject to direct taxes on its own income, nor is it required to pay Federal unemployment taxes or U.S. State taxes.
+EAs are not subject to direct taxes on its own income, nor is it required to pay Federal unemployment taxes or U.S. State taxes.

 6 FAM 557 FINANCIAL STATEMENTS AND AUDIT REPORT

 a.
-Employee associations are categorized based on gross revenue to determine financial reporting requirements.
-Association management must submit a balance sheet and income statement to the employee association board of directors monthly.
-The association must also submit a balance sheet and income statement by cost center to the Office of Commissary and Recreation Affairs (A/OPR/CR) by August 15 (for the period January 1 through June 30) and by April 1 (for the period January 1 through December 31).
-The financial statements must conform to the A/OPR/CR format utilizing U.S. generally accepted accounting principles (USGAAP) or International Financial Reporting Standards (IFRS).
+EAs are categorized based on gross revenue to determine financial reporting requirements.
+EA management must submit a balance sheet and income statement to the EA board of directors monthly.
+The EA must also submit a balance sheet and income statement by cost center to the Office of Commissary and Recreation Affairs (A/GO/PST/CR) by August 15 (for the period January 1 through June 30) and by April 1 (for the period January 1 through December 31).
+The financial statements must conform to the A/GO/PST/CR format utilizing U.S. Generally Accepted Accounting Principles or International Financial Reporting Standards.

 b.
-A firm of chartered, certified, or otherwise qualified accountants or by two disinterested, qualified individuals (approved by A/OPR/CR if no firm is available) must conduct an audit or independent review of the employee association, including a physical inventory of stock and equipment, at least annually.
-The association must submit the audit or review pursuant to U.S. generally accepted auditing standards (USGAAS) and A/OPR/CR guidelines.
+A firm of chartered, certified, or otherwise qualified accountants or by two disinterested, qualified individuals (approved by A/GO/PST/CR if no firm is available) must conduct an audit or independent review of the EA, including a physical inventory of stock and equipment, annually.
+The EA must submit the audit or review pursuant to U.S. Generally Accepted Auditing Standards and A/GO/PST/CR guidelines.

 c.
 Financial reports must be written in English and denominated in U.S. dollars.